elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 We'll need a place to put our Elm code inside our Phoenix application.
 So let's create a new folder called `elm` inside our `assets` folder.
 We'll use this folder to store all of our Elm source code.
-This also allows us to co-locate our Elm front-end code with the rest of our front-end code.
+This also allows us to write our Elm front-end code with the rest of our front-end code.

 ```shell
 $ cd assets